FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Minutes of Special Meeting of Limerick City and County Council - 19 September 2014.md

 stated that not only did businesses pay rates, which funded services, but they

-also created employment and brought vibrancy and growth to the County.--- 3
+also created employment and brought vibrancy and growth to the County.
+---
+3

 • Members referred to the fact that over 70% of all Irish workers were employed